-The J-1 Scholars - Out of Country Form is to be used by J-1 visa holders in the categories of Research Scholar and Professor, when their SEVIS records are in Active status, and due to plans to be outside of the US for 30-days or more but less than one year.
-The Out of Country process will inform program sponsors of periods of collaborative activity conducted by an Exchange Visitor while outside of the US.
-The Out of Country authorization also can assist with a smoother US re-entry process with US Customs after being outside of the US for 30-days or more.
-Within the extended absence the Exchange Visitor is to continue to pursue the original UF sponsored J-1 program objectives.
-By the UF faculty supervisor and designated EVS departmental administrator signing the Out of Country form, this informs EVS the supervisor/department approve and are aware of the extended collaborative absence.
-If the J-1 Exchange Visitor is not UF-sponsored (UF did not issue form DS-2019) then the Exchange Visitor’s sponsor will have to provide any advising and/or authorizations.
+The J-1 Scholars - Out of Country Form is to be used by J-1 visa holders in the categories of Research Scholar and Professor, Short-term Scholar and Student Intern when their SEVIS records are in Active status, and due to plans to be outside of the US.
+By the UF faculty supervisor and designated EVS departmental administrator signing the Out of Country form, this informs EVS the supervisor/department approve and are aware of the extended absence.
+If the J-1 Exchange Visitor is not UF-sponsored (UF did not issue form DS-2019) then the Exchange Visitor’s sponsor will have to provide advising and/or authorizations.

-Instances That Do Not Require Out of Country Authorization
+Instances when the Out of Country Authorization IS required

-- If a J-1 Research Scholar or Professor is an instructor and will be outside of the US during a term in which the host department does not require the Exchange Visitor to teach, and will return the following term to resume teaching responsibilities.
+- If a J-1 Research Scholar or Professor is an instructor and will be outside of the US during a term in which the host department does not require the Exchange Visitor to teach, and will exit the US and will return to the US the following term to resume teaching responsibilities.

 - If a J-1 Research Scholar or Professor is ending their UF sponsored program as scheduled or early.
 If an Exchange Visitor will be ending the program early please refer to the Amending a J-1 Visitor’s Program.

 - If the exchange visitor is a dependent of a J-1 (J-2).

 Responsibilities of the Exchange Visitor

 During the absence, the J-1 Research Scholar or Professor must: